Group Testing: An Information Theory Perspective: Separate decoding of items

 In a follow-up work \cite{Mal98}, similar results were shown when the rule \eqref{eq:separate_dec} is replaced by a {\em universal} rule (one that does not depend on the noise distribution) based on the empirical mutual information.

 In this monograph, we are primarily interested in the sparse regime $k = \Theta(n^{\alpha})$, as opposed to the very sparse regime $k = O(1)$.
-Separate decoding of items was studied under the former setting in \cite{Sca17b}, with the main results for specific models including the following.
+Separate decoding of items was studied under the former setting by Scarlett and Cevher \cite{Sca17b}, with the main results for specific models including the following.